-WELD 42 Inter Gas Tungsten Arc Welding (GTAW)
+WELD 42 Inter Gas Tungsten Arc Welding (GTAW) 4 units Transferable to CSU

 This is an intermediate course with an emphasis on vertical and overhead Gas Tungsten Arc Welding (GTAW).
 This class is designed for the student who is interested in improving his/her beginning skills in order to prepare for entry into the job force as a GTAW (also known as TIG) welder.
 Prerequisite: Completion of WELD-40 with a C or better.